shopware/store-api-reference/docs/guides/quick-start/handling-the-payment.md

 ## Payment Flows

 Depending on the payment method, the user flow can differ.
-There are two major ways to perform a payment.
+There are three major ways to perform a payment.

 ### Synchronous payment